crustio/crust-wiki/docs/isolationNode.md

 ## 2. Ready to Deploy

 ### 2.1 Create your Accounts

-Please refer to [here](new-bond.md) to create your Stash and Controller group and [here](crust-account.md) to create a Member account.
+The node is responsible for participating in the block production competition, ** the Controller&Stash account group and a Member account are needed, 3 accounts in total** Please refer to [here](new-bond.md) to create your Stash and Controller group and [here](crust-account.md) to create a Member account.
 These 3 accounts need to meet the following requirements:

 Notices: